-

 Lollipopping Marijuana Plants

-The technique gets its name from the end result - your plant will resemble a lollipop with all the branches, leaves, and bud at the top with a relatively empty stalk.
+The technique gets its name from the end result—your plant will resemble a lollipop with all the branches, leaves, and bud at the top and a relatively empty stalk.

 Like topping, trimming off lower branches allows the plant to focus its energy on the top branches, where it receives the most light and develops the best bud.